fleetbase/fleetbase/README.md

 # 👥 Community

-Get updates on Fleetbase's development and chat with the project maintainers and community members.
+Get updates on Fleetbase's development and chat with the project maintainers and community members by joining our <a href="https://discord.gg/FSB4j3HAv">Discord</a>.

 <ul>
   <li>Follow <a href="https://twitter.com/fleetbase_io">@fleetbase_io on Twitter</a>.</li>